 I scored my very first [freelance writing] client on Fiverr where I charged him between $120-$160 a piece (between 1500-2000 words) and he has been a repeat customer.

-I think the secret to Fiverr is having a thoroughly awesome pitch as well as a a specific angle.
+I think the secret to Fiverr is having a thoroughly awesome cover letter as well as a specific angle.
 (Mine was being an active academic meaning I have top notch research skills/tools/resources.)

 There’s a catch though.
-You won’t make big money this way, and you won’t find those star clients you really want.
+You won’t make big money this way, and you won’t find those star clients or job types you really want.
 You’re also often ghostwriting, where there’s no byline and you can’t use the work for your portfolio.

 There’s a low fee associated with content mills, but they can offer a high volume of work.
-This is one of the reasons they’re a popular choice for new freelance writers looking to earn a steady income.
+This is one of the reasons they’re a popular choice for new freelance copywriters and content writers looking to earn a steady income.

 You could land your first freelance writing job with a content mill for $20 an article, but it’s a place you’ll want to move on from pretty quickly.
 There are better ways to find freelance writing jobs out there.